shandianchengzi/rt-thread/bsp/microchip/saml10/README.md

   - One frequency meter
   - Low-Power and Power Management
   - Active, Idle, Standby with partial or full SRAM retention and off sleep modes:
-  - Active mode (< 25 μA/MHz)
+  - Active mode (< 25 A/MHz)
-  - Idle mode (< 10 μA/MHz) with 1.5 μs wake-up time
+  - Idle mode (< 10 A/MHz) with 1.5 s wake-up time
-  - Standby with Full SRAM Retention (0.5 μA) with 5.3 μs wake-up time
+  - Standby with Full SRAM Retention (0.5 A) with 5.3 s wake-up time
   - Off mode (< 100 nA)
   - Static and dynamic power gating architecture
   - Sleepwalking peripherals